eltobito/devart-template/project_posts/2014-03-24-New-Challenge.md

 I have done a couple of test to generate an image where every pixel are random.
-Specifically I tried to reproduce the work I have done in python in GO language where the example I found in Python doesn't exist in GO...or I just didn't find it on th net :-)
+Specifically I tried to reproduce the work I have done in python in GO language where the example I found in Python doesn't exist in GO...or I just didn't find it on the net :-)

 ![Example Image](../project_images/go.png?raw=true "Random pixel")